Title 42 border rules confound Washington, migrants alike

 Biden has been working to expand legal immigration and has undone some of the most restrictive Trump policies.
 But the administration kept the policy in place until this spring, and even expanded its use after announcing it would end.

-Republican say there will be will be chaos if it’s lifted.
+Republican say there will be even more chaos if it’s lifted.
 But even with Title 42 in place, border officials have been encountering more migrants than ever before.
 In the budget year that ended Sept.
 30, migrants were stopped 2.38 million times, up 37% from 1.73 million times the year before.

 “I don’t know why it’s taking them so long to get serious about deterrence,” Republican Sen. Shelley Moore Capito of West Virginia said of the Biden administration.
 Capito is an incoming member of the Senate Republican leadership and the top GOP senator on the committee that oversees money for Homeland Security, the federal agency that manages border security.